noSaboCat/post-left-anarchy-reading-list/README.md

 A repository for both pdf and epub versions of the essays found in the image below.
 Of course, [The Anarchist Library](https://theanarchistlibrary.org/special/index) already makes these works accessible, but I thought having (most) of them in one place would make learning easier for those wanting to dip their toes into the various post-left flavors.

+This repo is meant not only to make links and files easily accessible, but also to serve as a host in the event that hosts go down, etc. Local copies are very cool.

 **Note**: This is only a reading list from the below image, which makes its rounds quite frequently when interested parties ask the question, "What is post-left anarchy?"
 [Raddle's Wiki](https://raddle.me/wiki) is another great resource.

 ![Emq-Ar3VkAAtjn6](https://user-images.githubusercontent.com/109400458/179336945-a9525890-5d16-49b1-ae03-33087a7e6f8f.jpg)